Cross-correlations between the CLAMATO Lyman-alpha forest and galaxies within the COSMOS field: Acknowledgements

 \section{Acknowledgements}

 We are indebted to valuable discussions with Martin White.
+We thank the anonymous referee for their valuable comments.
 We used ChatGPT-4.5 to prepare a draft version of the Introduction, which was then carefully fact-checked and edited.
 We also use ChatGPT for minor typological and grammatical edits elsewhere in the text.
 KGL acknowledges support from JSPS Kakenhi grant Nos.
 JP18H05868, JP19K14755 and JP24H00241.
 Kavli IPMU was established by World Premier International Research Center Initiative (WPI), MEXT, Japan.
 This work was performed in part at the Center for Data-Driven Discovery, Kavli IPMU (WPI), and made use of computing resources at Kavli IPMU.
+This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
+AFR acknowledges financial support from the Spanish Ministry of Science, Innovation, and Universities (MICIU), under programmes CEX2024001442-S and PID2024-159420NB-C41, as well as support from the European Union (ERC Consolidator Grant, COSMO-LYA, grant agreement 101044612).
+IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.